 “Through our investigation, people told us who it was and steered [the investigation] that way,” said Cst.
 Aaron Gullacher, the arresting officer and a spokesperson for the local detachment.

-The youth, who cannot be named under the Youth Justice Administration Act, faced more than a dozen charges including theft, mischief, break and enter, as well as, drug offences.
-He is convicted of several counts while several others were withdrawn in the plea bargain.
+The youth, who cannot be named under the Youth Justice Administration Act, was already a suspect in up to 20 files including theft, mischief, break and enter, as well as, drug offences.
+On August 27, he was convicted on several counts including the aggravated assault and purse theft, while several others were withdrawn in the plea bargain.

 In certain cases such as aggravated assault, a young offender can be charged as an adult as many observers of this case desired.